yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - bypassing `CommandRegistry` and hard-coding new CLI subcommands in `Application`
 - re-introducing namespace-scope static registration for built-in commands
+- treating `RegisterBuiltInCommands()` as the built-in source of truth instead of the built-in command catalog
 - putting format-specific parsing logic directly inside a command
 - delaying basic validation until deep inside `Execute()`
 - mutating the filesystem during CLI parse instead of during preflight